LukeShortCloud/rootpages/README.md

 All Root Pages are written in the reStructuredText (RST) markup language.
 Sphinx is used for building the documentation into ePub, HTML, PDF, and other common document formats.

 ## Website

-Root Pages is automatically published online to GitHub Pages via updates to the "gh-pages" branch.
-This branch only contains the HTML compiled website.
+The latest updates to Root Pages are automatically published online using [Travis CI](https://travis-ci.org/) and [GitHub Pages](https://pages.github.com/).
+The website code is stored in the "gh-pages" branch.

 https://ekultails.github.io/rootpages/

 ## Install